 Federated Open Data

-During the next reporting period, first implementation of the Open Data Platform will be made available to selected communities for preliminary testing and evaluation.
-Further integration with the user communities is planned as well as extending the Open Data Platform functionality in order to meet their functional as well as non-functional requirements as well as possible.
+During the next reporting period, the first implementation of the Open Data Platform will be made available to selected communities for preliminary testing and evaluation.
+Further integration with the user communities is planned as well as extending the Open Data Platform functionality in order to meet their functional and non-functional requirements as well as possible.

 Federated Cloud

-In upcoming period the task plans to deliver initial release of the OCCI interface for OpenStack and prepare a draft of the OCCI extensions for creating snapshots.
-The task aims to work on integration of the developed products into UMD and creation a draft of the design document addressing the VM relocation within sites.
+In the upcoming period the task plans to deliver the initial release of the OCCI interface for OpenStack and to prepare a draft of the OCCI extensions for creating snapshots.
+The task aims to work on the integration of the developed products into UMD and the creation of a draft of the design document addressing the VM relocation within sites.

 e-Infrastructures Integration

-During next reporting period the CANFAR integration will focus on initiating integration with Federated Cloud.
+During next reporting period the CANFAR integration activities will focus on initiating integration with Federated Cloud.
 It is planned to perform an evaluation of the different EGI core and cloud services and how these can be integrated with CANFAR.
-The implementation of a Group Management Service that is charge of authorization will be started.
-Integration of the gCube/D4Science will continue by further develop and testing the use cases already identified during the current period.
+The implementation of a Group Management Service that is in charge of authorization will be started.
+Integration of the gCube/D4Science will continue by further develop and test the use cases already identified during the current period.
 It is planned to enrich the computing models defined in the use cases and to integrate the accounting provided by Federated Cloud with the one collected by D4Science.
 During the next period the task will continue to develop the international collaborations to expand the EGI capabilities and will review the framework to federate the Federates Cloud resources with new community platforms.

 Accelerated Computing

-In next 6 months the task will work on installing slurm LRMS on CIRMMP cluster and adding new JDL attributes in CREAM core for HTC platform.
+In the next 6 months the task will work on the installation of the SLURM LRMS on CIRMMP cluster and on adding new JDL attributes in CREAM core for HTC platform.
 On cloud platform test of Openstack scheduler will be performed and finally integrated with EGI Federated cloud.

 Operations